Christian Hyslop

-Christian Terence Hyslop (born 14 June 1972) is a former professional footballer who played in the Football League as a full back.
+Christian Terence Hyslop (born 14 June 1972) is an English former professional footballer who played in the Football League as a full back.

 Career

 Born in Watford, Hyslop began his career at Southend United, where he made 19 appearances, and during this stint had a loan spell at Northampton Town, making eight league appearances.
 He moved to Colchester United in 1994 where he made eight appearances.
 He also played in non-league football for Hendon, Chelmsford City, Billericay Town, Baldock Town and Harrow Borough, as well as overseas in Australia and in the Republic of Ireland for Waterford.
 In the 2010–11 season, he was the Fitness Coach at Leyton Orient.